matthiasgreen/ocaml-maxflow-project/README.md

 # Minimum weight bipartite matching in Ocaml

 This school project's goal is to implement the Ford-Fulkerson algorithm in Ocaml and to apply it to a real-life problem.
-We chose to apply it to the minimum-weight bipartite matching problem, which can easily be used to assign candidates to limited ressources given a preference ranking.
+We chose to apply it to the minimum-cost bipartite matching problem.
+It can easily be used to assign candidates with limited availability to ressources with limited quantity given a preference ranking.

 ## Example application